Hi, I'm Candace

 Welcome to NewWay Accounting!
 Explore our resources for small businesses and entrepreneurs to help you maximize your profit and amplify your tax savings!

-The majority in the Wayfair decision point to some favorable aspects of the South Dakota law.
-For one, it applies only to remote sellers with at least 200 transactions or $100,000 in revenue from South Dakota buyers in a calendar year.
+For example, you don’t reach economic nexus in South Dakota until you sell at least 200 transactions or $100,000 in revenue to South Dakota buyers in a calendar year.
 Therefore, a company that occasionally ships a few moderately priced items across state lines doesn’t have to deal with all the sales tax rules pertaining to South Dakota buyers and collect the tax and remit to the state.

 Conversely, small businesses that do a great deal of selling online, or plan to do so, might have to make extensive efforts to collect and forward sales tax to multiple states.
 If you are a large online retailer shipping products to many states, this can become an extremely complex and expensive burden.

 But here’s the thing, every state has different sales tax rates and rules… crazy right?
-So do yourself a favor, save yourself a huge headache each month, and work with a pro!
+So do yourself a favor and work with a pro!

 Candace is the founder of NewWay Accounting and is a CPA who specializes in working with fellow entrepreneurs.
 She strives to take the fear and anxiety out of taxes and help empower small business owners to feel more confident and in control of their finances.

 Sign up to get tax and bookkeeping hacks for entrepreneurs delivered straight to your inbox twice a month!

 Get ready to feel more confident and in control of your business finances!